 Spill, fill and thrill.
 We’ve all heard these “rules” for successful container gardening.
-And, after planting dozens of pots over the past few weeks, I agree.
-Our most successful containers each include a trailing plant (ivy, vinca) a showy and lush fill plant (impatiens, marigolds), and a thrilling tall plant (clematis on a tiny obelisk).
+And, after planting dozens (hundreds?) of pots, I agree.
+My most successful containers each include a trailing plant (ivy, vinca) a showy and lush fill plant (impatiens, marigolds), and a thrilling tall plant (clematis on a tiny obelisk).

 But, that’s where the rules end!